zaratan/thp_next_session_2/Projet1/configuration/readme.md

 ### Must Have

 - [ ] .ruby-version: Must be 2.6.2
+- [ ] Add it to your gemfile: replace the line indicating ruby version by: `ruby File.read('./.ruby-version')`
 - [ ] .ruby-gemset: Must be any uniq string related to the project

 ### Reading List